HarpElle/empowervb-website/src/content/news/2025-07-15-coaches-wanted.md

 ## A Once-in-a-Lifetime Coaching Opportunity

-We're excited to announce our formal coaching recruitment for Empower Volleyball Club!
-This isn't just another coaching position—it's an opportunity to help establish the foundation of something truly special in Wisconsin volleyball.
+We’re excited to announce our formal coaching recruitment for Empower Volleyball Club!
+This isn’t just another coaching position—it’s an opportunity to help establish the foundation of something truly special in Wisconsin volleyball.

 ### What Makes This Opportunity Unique